-Congratulations for being selected to participate in the 2021 Indiana Medical Student Program for Research and Scholarship (IMPRS).
-Your selection was based holistically on your medical school performance and other academic factors (MCAT, Undergraduate GPA) as well as your written statements.
+Congratulations for being selected to participate in the 2022 Indiana Medical Student Program for Research and Scholarship (IMPRS).
+Your selection was based holistically on your goals and achievements as written in your application statements.
 Please read below the requirements of the program and COVID-19 protocols for research training.

 - All IMPRS participants must complete the Fundamentals of Research and Scholarship Course (more information will be forthcoming).

-- IMPRS participants are required to conduct research for a period of 10 weeks beginning May 27 through August 5, 2021 OR 3 months (90 days) May 24 through August 23, 2021 if you are an NIH trainee (please refer to offer letter) with an IUSM Research Mentor.
+- IMPRS participants are required to conduct research for a period of 10 weeks beginning May 26 through August 4, 2022 OR 3 months (90 days) May 23 through August 23, 2022 if you are an NIH trainee (please refer to offer letter).
 Participants will be required to work a minimum of 40 hours/week and not to exceed 50 hours/week.
-During the 10 weeks, the participant is entitled to 3 days of vacation, which should be discussed with and approved by your mentor.
+The participant is entitled to 3 days of vacation, which should be discussed with and approved by your mentor.

 - ALL IMPRS participants MUST PARTICIPATE in the Thursday Seminar.
 Attendance will be recorded.
-The seminar series schedule will be provided.
+The seminar series schedule and topics will be provided on or before Orientation.

 COVID-19 Protocols for Research Training:

-- Research mentoring that can be conducted remotely will be the priority option for the mentor and mentee.
+As IUSM adapts its policies and restrictions during the pandemic, Mentored research that can be conducted remotely will be an acceptable and preferred option for the mentor and mentee.

-- Research mentoring that requires in-person contact, special facilities, equipment, etc. can be conducted on campus provided the mentor and mentee abide the Research Restart Guidelines (https://research.iu.edu/coronavirus/research-restart-guidelines.html) and the following:
+- Research mentoring that requires in-person contact, special facilities, equipment, etc. can be conducted on campus provided the mentor and mentee abide with the most up to date, department, school, and campus Research Guidelines for the pandemic (e.g., https://www.iupui.edu/research/corona-restart-guide.html) and the following:

 - Please work with your mentor as early as possible to go over any documentation or plans that might be need so that you can start your research when the program begins.

-- Details related to Indiana University’s response to COVID-19, safety on campus and the guidance for research operations can be found at the links provided.
+- Details related to Indiana University School of Medicine response to COVID-19, safety on campus and the guidance for research operations can be found at the links provided.